awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 | Streaming    | Streaming-signing  | Trailer              |
 | Streaming    | Unsigned           | Trailer              |

-### Normal Requests
+#### Normal Requests
 For all normal requests, the checksum should be injected into the header.

-### Streaming Requests
+#### Streaming Requests
 For streaming requests which are either streaming-signing or unsigned, the checksum must be sent as a trailing header via `aws-chunked` encoding.

 To indicate that a trailing header will be sent, the SDK sets the `x-amz-trailer` header to a string of comma-delimited trailing header names.
 The service uses this header to parse the trailing headers that are sent later.

-For flexible checksums, we append the [checksum header name](#checksum-header-name) to the `x-amz-trailer` header.
+For flexible checksums, checksum header name will be appended to the `x-amz-trailer` header.

-## Input Checksum
+### Pre-Calculated Checksum
-The user may pre-calculate the checksum and provide it as input.
-The SDK automatically parses this input and adds it to the request headers.
+The user may pre-calculate the checksum and provide it in the request.
+The SDK automatically parses this checksum and adds it to the request headers.
 When this header is present, the rest of the flexible checksums request workflow is skipped.

-Note: the user must still specify the `ChecksumAlgorithm` even if the checksum itself is supplied as input.
+Note: the user must still fill in the member specified by `requestAlgorithmMember` even if the checksum itself is supplied in the request.
-If the input checksum's algorithm and the checksum algorithm do not match, the input checksum will be ignored and the checksum will be calculated internally.
-See [the appendix](#sha1-checksum-with-ignored-precalculated-value) for an example.
+If the checksum header's algorithm and the checksum algorithm do not match, the pre-calculated checksum will be ignored and the checksum will be calculated internally.
+See [the appendix](#sha-1-checksum-with-ignored-precalculated-value) for an example.

-## Validating Input Algorithms
+### Validating Checksum Algorithms

 When a user sets the `requestAlgorithmMember` property, they are opting-in to sending request checksums.

 This property is modeled as an enum value, so validation needs to be done prior to using it.
 The enum is generated from the service model, but the set of possible enum values is constrained by the [`httpChecksum` trait specification](#checksum-algorithms).
-The following code will match a `String` input to a [`HashFunction`](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/runtime/hashing/common/src/aws/smithy/kotlin/runtime/hashing/HashFunction.kt).
+The following code will match a `String` to a [`HashFunction`](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/runtime/hashing/common/src/aws/smithy/kotlin/runtime/hashing/HashFunction.kt).
 ```kotlin
 public fun String.toHashFunction(): HashFunction? {
     return when (this.lowercase()) {